andyjakubowski/kingly-site/src/v1/contributed/Applying componentization to reactive systems - sample application.md

 where:

 - `ProjectTaskListContainer` is a container component which allocates children content into their slots and applies some styling
 - `ToggleButton` handles the tasks filter (values to be picked within `All`, `Open`, `Done`)
 - `EnterTask` allows the user to enter a new task for the active project
 - `TaskList` displays a list of project tasks, taking into account the task filter set by the user

 Note again how the slot mechanism allows to separate a template (fixed part of the target `vTree`), from the contents filling that template (variable part).
 It is important to become familiar with the mechanism, as it is fundamental to divide the user interface in ever smaller and isolated pieces.
-Pay attention also to how slots are declared : either directly through the slot module, or with the `InSlot` combinator.
-The latter is useful in combination with other components which do not declare slots for their DOM content, for instance generic components.
-`InSlot` can also be used to override existing slots for a given component's DOM content.
+Pay attention also to how slots are declared: either directly through the slot module, or with the `InSlot` combinator.
+The latter is useful in combination with other components which do not declare slots for their DOM content, for instance generic components. `InSlot` can also be used to override existing slots for a given component's DOM content.

 Note the use of the utility function [`vLift`](https://github.com/brucou/component-combinators/blob/master/src/utils.js#L1118), which takes a `Vtree` and lifts it into a component (whose only sink is a DOM sink emitting that `vTree`).

 Let's go in further details about the `EnterTask` component (illustrating domain driver write actions), and the `ToggleButton` component (illustrating local state driver actions).

 ## Adding a task
 The `EnterTask` has obvious specifications: